msg-byu/getting-started/README.md

 coverage](https://en.wikipedia.org/wiki/Code_coverage), and [API
 documentation](https://en.wikipedia.org/wiki/Application_programming_interface).
 If
 you don't know what any of these things mean feel free to follow the links or sit tight---we'll be there soon.
-This things should become clear as we cover each topic in this walk-through.
+It should become clear as we cover each topic in this walk-through.

 In addition, you will be putting your code up on